Augmented-Health-Lab/ReproGenBG_ML4H/README.md

 - `AccurateBG/` – The implementation of Deng et al.
 - `Baseline/` – The implementation of baseline method.
 - `dataset_preprocessing/` - Includes data preprocesssing script, subset patient id, and fold split.
+- `GlucoseTransformer/` – The first version implementation of Lee et al. Deprecated.
 - `GlucoseTransformer_organized/` – The implementation of Lee et al.
-- `GluNet/` – The implementation of Li et al.
+- `Li_et_al_GluNet/` – The implementation of Li et al.
 - `Literature_review_summary/` - Summarize from the lierature
 - `Martinsson/` – The implementation of Martinsson et al.
+- `Rabby_et_al_StackedLSTM/` – The implementation of Rabby et al.
 - `vanDoorn/` - The implementation of vanDoorn et al.
-- `Stacked LSTM/` – The implementation of Rabby et al.
 - `requirements.txt` – Python package dependencies
 - `README.md` – Project overview and instructions (you are here)